nRF Machine Learning

 LED blinks slowly if it is not connected.

 LED blinks with an average frequency if it is connected, but is not actively forwarding data.

 LED blinks rapidly if it is connected and is actively forwarding data.

 The nRF Machine Learning application is modular and event-driven.
 You can enable and configure the modules separately for selected board and build type.
 See the documentation page of selected module for information about functionalities provided by the module and its configuration.
 See Application internal modules for list of modules available in the application.

 The nRF Machine Learning application uses the following files as configuration sources:

 Devicetree Specification (DTS) files - These reflect the hardware configuration.
-See Devicetree Guide for more information about the DTS data structure.
+See Devicetree for more information about the DTS data structure.